zopefoundation/grok/doc/reference/components.rst

 .. class:: grok.OrderedContainer

     Base class for an OrderedContainer.
-OrderedContainer inherits from Container and supports the API.
+OrderedContainer inherits from Container and supports the same interface.

     .. method:: updateOrder(order)